Mic-M/iobroker-logfile-script/README.md

 Parses log file, applies filters, and sets states for visualization

 ## Installation Instructions
-1. Download file „iobroker_logfile-script.js“ to your local computer, open the file and copy its contents into the clipboard.
+1. Copy contents of „iobroker_logfile-script.js“ into the clipboard.
 2. Open your ioBroker adminstration page, navigate to the "Scripts" section, add a new JavaScript and paste the contents.
 3. Change the name of the script e.g. to "Logfile-Script" and save it.
 Make sure the script is **not** under the Global folder, that's simply not required and not a good idea at all.
 4. Modify the settings in the script accordingly